Sheldonnadarajah/SanlamFinTechBankAccount/README.md

 - Log all withdrawal attempts and failures for audit purposes.
 - Consider returning structured JSON responses.

-## Notes Java Code
+## Notes
-- import software.amazon.awssdk.services.sns.model.PublishResponse; is not used
+- `import software.amazon.awssdk.services.sns.model.PublishResponse;` is not used
-- If the database update is successful it will not get to the publish event code.
+- If the database update is unsuccessful, it will not get to the publish event code.

-## Notes C# Code
-- Did not have time to add in the retry using Polly.
+- Did not have time to add retry logic using Polly.
-- Added in the libraries needed to build successfully.

 ![Diagram 1](1.jpg)
 ![Diagram 2](2.jpg)